clipglider/clipglider.github.io/README.md

 # clipglider.github.io
-Website and config for Clipglider mobile app
+Welcome to website for ClipGlider mobile app.
+You can find more info about ClipGlider app at https://ClipGlider.com